nbrettell/Synaptic-Website/sites/default/modules/contrib/eu_cookie_compliance/README.txt

    module: http://drupal.org/project/geoip and enable the option on the admin page.

+8. To translate the message displayed, enable the i18n_variable module in the i18n package.
+After enabling "EU Cookie Compliance" at admin/config/regional/i18n/variable, you will be able to set your translations on the settings page for this module.

 NOTICE: The module does not audit your cookies nor does it prevent cookies from being set.